 Hounslow Urban Farm

-With lots of farm animals and cuddly pets to meet, Hounslow Urban Farm is a fun place for children and their families.
-There are alpacas, sheep, goats, pigs, ponies, donkeys, rabbits, chipmunks and activities include pig racing and animal handling sessions.
+With lots of farm animals and cuddly pets to meet, including alpacas, sheep, goats, pigs, ponies, donkeys, rabbits and chipmunks, plus activities include owl displays, pig racing and animal handling sessions.

 Science Museum (2 miles)

 Where can you entertain adults and children alike with exhibitions, events and films, all under one roof? - you can do all this and more!
 Catch a 3D movie, jump on a simulator, visit an exhibition, and encounter the past, present and future of technology in 7 floors of galleries!
 One of the Top 10 London Tourist Attractions